888-391-4324

 2. Selling the Property

 Most heirs choose to settle the reverse mortgage by selling the home.
-This can be practical if the loan is close to the property value or you don’t want to keep the property.
+This can be practical if the loan balance is close to the property value or if you don’t want to keep the property.
+When selling the property, it's important to consider the appraised value to ensure you cover the loan balance and potentially retain some equity.
 You can keep the remaining funds if the house sells for more than the loan balance.

 Keep in mind that this kind of mortgage is a non-recourse loan.
 The FHA insurance will pay the difference if the sale doesn’t cover the loan balance.
 As an heir, you won’t be personally liable.